 As Principal Contractor, McLaughlin & Harvey will coordinate and monitor the overall works and interface between Subcontractors and others.
 Project management teams may carry out formal safety inspections in addition to their day to day supervision.
 This will normally be supplemented by periodic SHEQ inspections by our SHEQ Department.

-Subcontractors are encouraged and expected to complete their own formal health and safety inspections.
-When these take place on our sites, inspection reports should be copied to the McLaughlin & Harvey project management team for information.
+Subcontractors are required to have regular input, visits and inspections from their Health and Safety Advisor/Manager/Consultant.
+The frequency of these will depend on the size, nature, resource levels and risk of the work package.
+McLaughlin & Harvey requires a minimum of one day per month for all subcontractors and this will rise to full-time presence for high risk and/or high resource work activities.
+The specific requirements for each project and work package will be provided by the Project Management team.